 Look at a Full Session

 If you are only looking at a photographers portfolio, then you might not be getting the full picture.
 A photographer is only going to put their very best work in their portfolio, and as the saying goes, sometimes even a blind squirrel finds a nut.
 Bad and mediocre photographers might appear to have a decent portfolio.
 Instead, ask to see a few complete family sessions.
-You'll get a much better idea of the quality of work that photographer delivers.
+You'll get a much better idea of the quality and style of work that photographer delivers.

 If having digital copies of the photos is important to you, then make sure the photographer offers them.
 Ask if they are included in the up-front price, or there is an additional fee to purchase them.
 Be sure that the digital photos you receive are not watermarked.
 It may also be important to ask what resolution (size) the photos will be delivered at.
 Some photographers offer lower-resolution versions initially with an option to purchase the higher-resolution versions.